chmduquesne/rollinghash/README.md

 Philosophy
 ----------

-This package contains several various rolling hashes for you to play with crazy ideas.
+This package contains several various rolling hashes.
 The API design philosophy is to stick as closely as possible to the interface provided by the builtin hash package (the hashes implemented here are effectively drop-in replacements for their builtin counterparts), while providing simultaneously the highest speed and simplicity.

 Usage
 -----